The Guide 2026

 Most Crete trips are weakened before they begin.
 The base is chosen from photographs.
 Distances are trusted because the map is small.
 Famous beaches become obligations.
 The result is a holiday spent correcting its own assumptions.

-Begin instead with the decisions that structure the trip: where to stay, when to go, how far to move, and which parts of the island deserve depth rather than coverage.
+Begin instead with the decisions that structure the trip: where to stay, when to go, how far to move, whether a car protects or complicates the week, and which parts of the island deserve depth rather than coverage.
 The practical choices sit beside the island's slower grammar: time, landscape, food, and the habits that make Crete more than a sequence of stops.

 Where to Stay in Crete